- Diagnosis by positive anti–hepatitis C virus (HCV) antibody confirmed by a sensitive, qualitative HCV RNA assay.

 HCV replicates predominantly in hepatocytes after entrance into the circulation.
 Following acute infection, HCV RNA can be detected in the serum within 1 week.
 Alanine aminotransferase elevation occurs 2–3 months later.
 Anti-HCV antibodies can be found 1–2 months after acute infection.
 Acute HCV infection is not associated with rheumatic complaints (in contrast to acute hepatitis B), and many patients do not know that they are infected.

 HCV exhibits tropism for hepatocytes, B lymphocytes, and salivary and lachrymal gland epithelial cells.
 Monoclonal and polyclonal B-cell expansions have been found in the liver and bone marrow of chronically infected patients.
 In approximately half of patients with chronic HCV infections, circulating cryoglobulins can be detected.
 However, only a minority of these patients (<5%) develop the syndrome of mixed cryoglobulinemia (see Chapter 36).
-Deposition of immune complexes containing cryoglobulins in different organs is the ...
+Deposition of immune complexes containing cryoglobulins in different ...